svgeesus/EuroMPE/Duophonic/MPU-board.md

 - [GND vs. AGND on Teensy 4.1 and 3.6](https://forum.pjrc.com/index.php?threads/teensy-4-1-agnd-retired.65599/#post-319809)

-So treat the HND between pins 13 and 41/A17 as AGND and the one between Vin and 3V3 as DGND seems prudent.
+So treat the GND between pins 13 and 41/A17 as AGND and the one between Vin and 3V3 as DGND seems prudent.

 ## Digital outs